ZacharyLerner/ITSD/README.md

 # ITSD Bot

-ITSD Bot is a Discord bot built to support an IT service desk team.
+ITSD Bot is a Discord bot built to support the URI IT service desk team.
 It manages the student support queue, checks ServiceNow incidents, answers questions using internal knowledge-base content, and handles routine announcements and maintenance tasks.

 ## Full documentation